Good posture helps support our bodies; it keeps muscles and joints healthy and does not add unnecessary loads which leads to less back and neck pain.

 Once your posture becomes poor it can add strain onto your muscles in your back and neck, over time this can lead to a shortening of certain muscle groups, causing tight and painful muscles, a restricting in circulation, increased strain on the joints in the spine and can lead to headaches, fatigue and possibly nerve pain.

-We offer a Free Health Assessment at Osteon with one of our team of therapists, which will include a full postural assessment, we look at how you're standing, and sitting, we assess your movements and look at how your body is distributing weight.
+Book an Appointment at Osteon with one of our team of therapists.
+We'll give you a full postural assessment.
+We'll look at how you're standing and sitting, and we'll assess your movements and look at how your body is distributing weight.
 We look at the areas of pain and discomfort and identify why this is happening and more importantly how we can rectify it and get you back to full health, whether that be from osteopathic treatment, to rehabilitation with our physiotherapists.

 Seeing lots of patients at Osteon, we have noticed that cyclists and motorcyclists are at risk from developing postural pain due to their sitting and riding positions, so here are some helpful pointers.